 Notes

-1 This is a compilation of the Constitution Acts Amendment Act 1899 and includes the amendments made by the other written laws referred to in the following table 1a, 44.
+1 This reprint is a compilation as at 16 January 2009 of the Constitution Acts Amendment Act 1899 and includes the amendments made by the other written laws referred to in the following table 1a, 51, 52.
 The table also contains information about any reprint.

 Compilation table